Acupuncture & Chinese Medicine Program Goals & Learning OutcomesPage Menu

 8. Demonstrate professional communication skills that are appropriate to all parties involved in the continuum of care.

-In addition to Learning Objectives #1-10 above, our Master of Oriental Medicine students will be able to:
+In addition to Learning Objectives #1-10 above, our Master of Chinese Medicine students will be able to:

 11. Using Chinese medical theory and the Four Examinations, develop a diagnosis that has the detail and sophistication necessary to treat or prevent illness with Chinese herbal medicine and dietary therapy.